 for full information and opportunity to donate please go to the CRT website

 What is the Thomas Telford's Wappenshall Wharf Project?

-A vibrant visitor and heritage centre dedicated to the local canals and their history
+· Become a vibrant visitor centre dedicated to the local canals and their heritage

-A site that supports a wide variety of animals, birds and plant life
+· Ensure that the site supports a wide variety of animals, birds and plant life

-catalyst for the longer term restoration of the entire Shrewsbury & Newport Canal
+· Become a catalyst for the longer-term restoration of the entire Shrewsbury & Newport Canals

 For more information about the history and background to Wappenshall Wharf please go to the History section.